-You know, I've been taking my training up a notch as you all know, trying new things, and this weekend I began using free weights again.
-And I show this pic because I have a new back, and I'm working it out for the first time in a couple years (yes, with fear and trembling even with a little 8-pound dumbbell.)
+You know, I've been taking my training up a notch as you all know, trying new things, and this weekend I did the machine row in my routine.
+And I show this pic not only because I have a new back, and I'm working it out (yes, with fear and trembling even with only about 20lbs.)
 But it requires of me a different lifestyle.
 The kind of weight that I lift or the modified way I get around these days sends a message to those around me.
 Something is different.
 There's a reason why I do the things I do.

 The message?
 By grace we have Heaven, and our message to those around us on earth needs to be that we're looking forward to it.
 That we're working it out.
 Are we forgiving, loving, showing grace, helping, serving, being stewards?
 What did Paul say?
 "Be energetic in your life of salvation."
 Indeed the Christian life is a life worked out.

 For Discussion: Isn't grace good?
 We can't budge it.
 It crashes down on us and puts our little faith to work with whatever we have.
 Who's working life out today?